mobiletest2016/machine-learning-articles/articles/how-to-use-categorical-multiclass-hinge-with-keras.md

 [Visualizing the decision boundaries](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/how-to-visualize-the-decision-boundary-for-your-keras-model.md) of the model (remember, we have a three-class classification problem!) is the next step.

 I must admit, I had a little help from dr. Sebastian Raschka here, the creator of Mlxtend (also see [https://github.com/rasbt/mlxtend/issues/607](https://github.com/rasbt/mlxtend/issues/607)).
-As noted before, we had to convert our targets into categorical format, or e.g. \[latex\]target = 2\[/latex\] into \[latex\]target = \[0, 0, 1\]\[/latex\].
+As noted before, we had to convert our targets into categorical format, or e.g. $target = 2$ into $target = \[0, 0, 1\]$.
 Mlxtend does not natively support this, but fortunately, Raschka helped out by creating a helper class that embeds the model yet converts the way it makes predictions (back into non-categorical format).
 This looks as follows:

 ```
 '''